Al-aqua/nlp_lapman/src/chapter_7.md

         "This is the worst service I've ever had.", "The experience was amazing.",
         "I do not recommend this at all.",
+        "Absolutely fantastic!",
+        "This place is horrible.",
+        "I hate this place!",
+        "The service was terrible.",
+        "I do not recommend this at all.",
-        "Absolutely fantastic!"
+        "Absolutely fantastic!",
+        "It was really good.",
     ],
-    "sentiment": [1, 0, 1, 0, 1]  # 1 for positive, 0 for negative
+    "sentiment": [1, 0, 1, 0, 1, 0, 0, 0, 0, 1, 1]  # 1 for positive, 0 for negative
 }
 df = pd.DataFrame(data)